learning-zone/python-basics/README.md

 Quit
 x+y
 c:/users/sailu>python
-Error: name ‘X’ not defined
+Error: name 'X' not defined

 Batch Mode:
 In the concept of writing the group of python statements in a file, save the file with extension .py and submit that entire file to the python interpreter is known as Batch Mode.

-In Order to develop the python files we use editors or IDE’s Different editors are notepad, notepad++, edit+,nano, VI, gedil and so on.
+In Order to develop the python files we use editors or IDE's Different editors are notepad, notepad++, edit+,nano, VI, gedil and so on.
 Open the notepad and write the following code: